mikandi/kandibilling-android-example/README.md

 # README #
 This is the example application for the Mikandi in-app library developer tools.
-This has been put together to bring
+This has been put together to demonstate common use cases for the in-app library

 ### What is this repository for? ###